How to Make Bagels

 Homemade Bagel Topping Ideas & Directions

 It’s one thing to know how to make bagels, but it’s another to make any flavor you want!
 Customize your bagels by using my topping ideas below, or get creative and experiment with different dough add-ins and toppings!
-The full printable recipe is down below.
+The full printable recipe is below.

-topping ideas include poppy seeds, everything topping, cheese, sesame seeds and salt
+topping ideas include poppy seeds, everything topping, cheese, sesame seeds and salt.

 Basic Toppings